mbajoshuac/sauce-kitchen/README.md

 <h2>MEAL ROUTE</h2>

 <h3>Get all the Meal {url}/meal/all</h3>
 This route get all the Meals added by the admin.
-This visible to all types of users
+This is visible to all type of users

 <h3> Add Meal {url}/meal/add</h3>
 This route is for adding new meal to the Meal list.
 Only an admin can access this route.
 A simple json file to pass: